 Standard construction and operational chemicals will be used on site.
 Construction industry chemicals such as grease, gasoline, and oil will be used.
 The materials shall have the appropriate MSDSs and be stored in proper containers and protected from spillage.
 In addition, an emergency cleanup plan and the construction SWPPP plan shall be in place in case of accidental releases.
-Oils will be managed during construction in accordance with Argonne's Spill Prevention, Control, and Countermeasures (SPCC) Plan.
-Upon completion of the project the building will be incorporated into the site-wide Stormwater Pollution Prevention Plan (SWPPP) and SPCC program.

-Operational use of chemicals will be typical of current R&D laboratories and conventional laboratory operations including radioactive materials.
+Operational use of chemicals will be typical of current R&D laboratories and conventional laboratory operations.
 The work will follow the requirements of the storage/use requirements in the applicable Argonne procedures.
 The amount of chemicals used in a single experiment, measurement or test will generally limited to 5 gallons of hazardous liquid and 5 pounds of hazardous solid.
 The storage and use of extremely hazardous chemicals (40 CR 355) will be limited to 1 pound of any single chemical.
 The production, acquisition, storage or use of chemicals will follow the requirements on Hazardous Materials, Flammable and Combustible Liquids, and Compressed Gases in the applicable LMS or ESH procedures.